Fuchū, Tokyo: Climate

-Fuchū has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Fuchū has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Fuchū is 14.0 °C. The average annual rainfall is 1647 mm with September as the wettest month.
-The temperatures are highest on average in August, at around 25.5 °C, and lowest in January, at around 2.6 °C.
+The temperatures are highest on average in August, at around 25.5 °C, and lowest in January, at around 2.6 °C. The highest temperature ever recorded in Fuchu was 40.0 C on 5 August 2025.

 Demographics

-Per Japanese census data, the population of Fuchū increased rapidly in the 1950s and 1960s.
+Per Japanese census data, the population of Fuchū increased rapidly in the mid-20th century and has continued to grow at a slower pace in the decades since.